Korean, Edit

 ○ 4th - 4th.
 After adding primers to the single-stranded DNA bridges, primers can bind to the bridges.

 ○ 4th - 6th.
-Denature to turn double-stranded DNA bridges into anchored single-stranded DNA.
+Through denaturation, the double-stranded DNA bridge is converted into anchored single-stranded DNA.

 ○ 4th - 7th.
 Repeat the above six steps to create anchored single-stranded clusters with the same base sequence.

-○ 4th - 1st.
-Add 4 types of labeled reversible terminators, primers, and DNA polymerase according to the base type.
+○ 6th - 1st.
+Four types of labeled reversible terminators (based on the nucleotide type), primers, and DNA polymerase are added.

-○ 4th - 2nd.
-When labeled reversible terminators form phosphodiester bonds, fluorescence is emitted.
+○ 6th - 2nd.
+When labeled reversible terminator nucleotides form phosphodiester bonds, fluorescence is emitted.

-○ 4th - 5th.
-Repeat the above four steps to determine the entire base sequence.
+○ 6th - 5th.
+Repeat the above four steps to determine the entire nucleotide sequence.

 ○ Initially, sequence with one adapter (Read1 acquisition), then sequence with the opposite adapter (Read2 acquisition).